dlessard74/cookie-editor/README.md

 # Update newest policy version/
-[Cookie-Editor](https://cookie-editor.cgagnier.ca/) is a browser extension/add-on that lets you efficiently create, edit and delete cookies for the current tab.
-Perfect for developing, quickly testing or even manually managing your cookies for your privacy.
+[Updates-newest-policy-vervion](https://Updates-newest-policy-vervion) is a browser that lets you efficiently updated version Apps on your Android,iOS,Mac & windows.
+Perfect for developing every newest version Apps, quickly click to install newest version Apps privacy.

 ## Description
-Cookie-Editor is designed to have a simple to use interface that let you do most standard cookie operations quickly.
-It is ideal for developing and testing web pages.

-You can easily create, edit and delete a cookie for the current page that you are visiting.
-There is also a handy button to mass delete all the cookies for the current page.
+Updates-newest-policy-version is designed on google to explore the Newest version default feature of Android & IOS  Click interface cookie update your Apps via quickly directly to the Store.
+It Also available in other platforms · Older versions · App specs · Related topics about Google · Free alternative apps · Explore Apps · Articles about Google web.

+Browse the world's  App and enjoy the Newest Apps version  experience

-Cookie-Editor is available for Google Chrome, Firefox, Edge and Opera.
-It should be possible to install it on any webkit browser, but keep in mind that only the previous four browsers are officially supported.
+Updates newest version policy also available for Google Chrome, Firefox, Edge and Opera updated version .Browser officially supported.

-The Add-on is available also available on Firefox for Android for easy and convenient cookie manipulation on a mobile device.
+Easy and convenient by clicking the cookie to direct you to the lastest version Apps device.

-## Install on Google Chrome
+## Install Google Chrome
-Find this extension on the [Chrome Web Store](https://chrome.google.com/webstore/detail/cookie-editor/hlkenndednhfkekhgcdicdfddnkalmdm).
+Find this extension on the [Chrome Web Store](https://Updates-newest-policy-vervion).

-## Install on Firefox
-Find this extension on the [Firefox Add-ons site](https://addons.mozilla.org/addon/cookie-editor?src=external-github-readme).

-## Install on Opera
-Find this extension on the [Opera Extensions site](https://addons.opera.com/en/extensions/details/cookie-editor-2/).

-## Install on Microsoft Edge
+## Install all Browsers
-Find this extension on the [Microsoft Store](https://www.microsoft.com/en-ca/p/cookie-editor/9pbbp0rcwzbc).

 ## Feature Suggestions or Bug Reports
-To submit a feature suggestion or file a bug report, please [create a new issue here](https://github.com/Moustachauve/cookie-editor/issues).

-## How to build
+To submitew issue here](https://Updates-newest-policy-vervion

-1. Run npm install to make sure you have all the required packages installed.
+1. install to make sure you have all the required packages installed.
-2. Run the command `grunt`
 3. All the files are in the `dist` directory created